 Background.
 “A confused mixture of arms, legs, staves, torn coats, shouting, and struggling.” is a quotation from Sketches by Boz, Scenes, Chapter 22 (Gin Shops).
 Sketches by Boz is a collection of short pieces written by Charles Dickens and published as a book in 1836.
 Context.
 Description of a fight at a gin-shop.
 Taken […]

 Tag Archives | Violence

-Click on a quotation for more information, including links to original source, the context in which it appeared, related material and the ability to give each quotation a rating and help us compile the very best Charles Dickens quotations for our archive of over 300.
+Click on a quotation for more information, including links to original source, the context in which it appeared, related material and the ability to give each quotation a rating and help us compile the very best Charles Dickens quotations.

 Background.
 “The Jew inflicted a smart blow on Oliver’s shoulders with the club; and was raising it for a second, when the girl, rushing forward, wrested it from his hand” is a quotation from Oliver Twist (Chapter 16).
 Oliver Twist, subtitled The Parish Boy’s Progress, is the second novel by Charles Dickens, published in 1837. […]

 Background.
 “It was a ghastly figure to look upon.
 The murderer staggering backward to the wall, and shutting out the sight with his hand, seized a heavy club and struck her down.” is a quotation from Oliver Twist (Chapter 47).
 Oliver Twist, subtitled The Parish Boy’s Progress, is the second novel by Charles Dickens, published […]